chaseconey/f1-slack-stack/README.md

 ![](./screenshot.png)

+## How It Works

+This application functions as a bot that will parse a bunch of Formula 1 race information to determine if an upcoming race is upon us.

+There is a set of data that is embedded ([events.json](./src/events.json)) that is used to determine the race calendar for the season.
+This data is parsed from an amazing site that you should check out: https://lightsouts.com/formula-1.

+By default, the Lambda will run every week on Monday to see if there is a race in the next 7 days.
+If a race is found, it will submit the information about the race into the Slack channel that you have configured.

+That's it!
+Enjoy! ❤️

 ## Deploy

 This application uses AWS SAM to package, build and deploy this application.
 Once you have the sam CLI installed, run: